-Check back on Tuesdays and Fridays for updates from Sault Ste.
-Marie to Paradise Michigan.
+Check back in the afternoon on Tuesdays and Friday starting September 15, 2022, for updates from Sault Ste.
+Marie to Paradise, Michigan.

 Soo Locks Parks The park is inching closer and closer to peak color.
 Expect colors be at their peak within the next week.
 Currently the Soo Locks Park is between 60-70 percent.

 Point Iroquois Lighthouse, Bay Mills This is the last weekend the lighthouse will be open for tours, but it’s still a prime location for fall colors.
 Currently colors are upwards of 60 percent with some spots reaching into the 70s.